SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_create_new_bundle.rst

     single: Bundle; Create a Bundle
     single: Customization; Create a custom Bundle

-How to create new bundle
+How to Create New Bundle
 ========================

 *Used application: OroPlatform 1.7*